This is what making chocolate oatmeal cookies with my almost-two-year-old daughter looks like these days:

 I guess I can understand how chocolate can do that to a gal.

-Luckily, most of the chips still made it into this batch of Chewy Chocolate Oatmeal Cookies, which, as you can imagine, have become one of her fast favorites.
+Luckily, most of the chips still made it into this batch of Chewy Double Chocolate Chip Oatmeal Cookies, which, as you can imagine, have become one of her fast favorites.

 Oh, and another super cool thing about these cookies, other than being supremely chocolatey and dangerously addictive, is that they have oatmeal in them.
 In other words, you can tell yourself they’re health food.